openhab/openhab-docs/installation/linux.md

 ## Network Sharing

 openHAB depends on configuration files and folders with custom content (details in [Configuration](http://docs.openhab.org/configuration/index.html) articles).
-Because your openHAB installation most probably is stored on a remote device, being able to easily access and modify these files from your local PC or Mac is important, therefore setting up a Samba network share is highly recommended.
+Because your openHAB installation most probably is stored on a remote device, being able to easily access and modify these files from your local PC or Mac is important, therefore setting up a Samba network share is **highly recommended**.

 The [Eclipse SmartHome Designer](http://docs.openhab.org/installation/designer.html) software does also depend on a mounted share to access the openHAB configuration files.